Equipment Dealer Response Time Benchmarks 2026

 Pull up your last 20 web form submissions or email inquiries.
 Note when each came in and when someone from your team responded.
 Calculate the average.

-If your average is under 1 hour, you are ahead of 90% of equipment dealers.
+If your equipment dealer response time average is under 1 hour, you are ahead of 90% of equipment dealers.
 If it is over 4 hours, you are losing leads to competitors who respond faster.

 Step 3: Audit After-Hours Coverage